-- Individual students or teams may enter the competition.
+- Either individual students or teams of up to 3 may enter the competition.

-- At least half of the members of the team must be either undergraduate, graduate, or certificate-seeking students currently enrolled at Georgetown University.
+- At least one of the members of the team must be either undergraduate, graduate, or certificate-seeking students currently enrolled at Georgetown University.
 Only Georgetown students are allowed to pitch.

 - Students must be either part or full-time students in the semester of the competition.